ikelockett72/nUmBeRs/README.md

 This is unlikely to occur frequently, so treating as low priority.

 ```
+Four + FOUR
+> (0.5,)

+FOUR + Four
+> (0.0,)

 Four + four
-> (8.5,)
+> (8.5)

 four + Four
 > (8,)
 ```
-To be honest if this confuses you, you shouldn't be coding.
+To be honest if any of this confuses you, you shouldn't be coding.
 Order of operations is essential here, and you need to be especially careful with Capital numbers.